godof-cloud/ecr-image-change-detection/README.md

   - vpcId: The VPC id where all the infraestructure will be built.

-  - elbSubnet1Id: A public subnet that will be associated with the Load Balancer.

-  - elbSubnet2Id: Another public subnet that will be associated with the Load Balancer.
+  - elbSubnetsId: Subnets associated with the Load Balancer.

-  - containerSubnet1Id: A private subnet that will be associated with the ECS Service

-  - containerSubnet2Id: Another private subnet that will be associated with the ECS Service
+  - containerSubnetsId: Private Subnets associated with the container

-  - containerImage: Image repository, for example, xxxxxxxxxxxx.dkr.ecr.eu-central-1.amazonaws.com/hellocloud

-  - lambdaS3Bucket: S3 Bucket where the lambda function is stored

-  - lambdaS3Key: S3 key to the lambda function

   - repositoryName: ECR Repository Name that contains the image